128technology/docs/docs/plugin_aws_tgw_connect.md

 ### Terms

 General Terms:
-* Transit Gateway - A cloud router which connects VPCs and on-premise networks through a cental hub.
+* Transit Gateway - A cloud router which connects VPCs and on-premise networks through a central hub.
-* Virtual Private Cloud (VPC) - A logically isolated virtual network in AWS where you can put resources.
+* Virtual Private Cloud (VPC) - A logically isolated virtual network in AWS where resources exist.
-* Transit Gateway Attachment - A way for the Transit Gateway to attach to a certain type of network.
+* Transit Gateway Attachment - How the Transit Gateway attaches to a network.

 Transit Gateway Connect Terms:
 * Transit Gateway Connect - A logical unit containing the Connect Attachment, Transport Attachment, a Connect VPC, and the 128T.
-* Transit Gateway Connect Attachment - A new type of Transit Gateway Attachment that operates on top of one of the existing Transport Transit Gateway Attachments.
+* Transit Gateway Connect Attachment - A new type of Transit Gateway Attachment which operates on top of an existing Transport Transit Gateway Attachments.
-* Transport Transit Gateway Attachment - An attachment that you can create a Connect Attachment on top of.
+* Transport Transit Gateway Attachment - An attachment on top of which a Connect Attachment is created.
 Must be either of type VPC or VPN.
 * Transit Gateway Connect Peer - A peer that communicates over GRE and with BGP to the Transit Gateway Connect.
 In our case, this is a 128T.

 ### Approach